sb10/cleanorder/README.md

   file order is preserved.
 This applies across independent functions, call-graph components, and type users.

+- Deterministic across runs: any remaining unordered sets (for example, disconnected call-graph components, incidental types injected immediately before a user, or types injected to satisfy typed const/var dependencies) are processed in a stable, deterministic order (exported-first, then original source position).
+This avoids spurious diffs where repeated runs would otherwise produce different but equally valid orders.

 Limitations (brief)

 - Analysis is file-local: it recognizes calls by identifier/selector name but